-Rutter acquired the technology company in 1999 that was the subject of this court case.
-Rutter made significant cash advances to the company.
-At first, the advances were documented with convertible promissory notes.
-The notes bore 7% interest and the interest payments were accrued and recorded on the company’s books.
-Subsequent advances were not documented with promissory notes and interest was not paid.
+This case involves a biotech scientist who acquired a technology company and made significant cash advances to it.
+Initially, the advances were documented with convertible promissory notes bearing 7% interest, which was accrued and recorded on the company’s books.
+However, subsequent advances were not documented, and no interest was paid.

-The company had minimal earnings in comparison to its expenses and was dependent upon Rutter’s cash advances to continue operating.
-From July of 2009 to February of 2010, the company was in talks with Google to partner on a potentially lucrative project.
-The deal never came to fruition.
-By 2011, the company had $83 million in net operating losses.
+The technology company had minimal earnings in comparison to its expenses and was dependent on the taxpayer’s cash advances to continue operating.
+From July 2009 to February 2010, the company was in negotiations with Google to partner on a potentially profitable project, which ultimately fell through.
+By 2011, the company had incurred $83 million in net operating losses.